-#UniAdviceWeek: a first year student from University of Oxford takes over our Twitter account
+University of Oxford takes over our Twitter account

 I get hundreds of questions from students who want to know the precise date when the visa will open – especially students who are already in the UK and want to know whether they will be eligible.
 This has yet to be confirmed.

 While it is great that students will have the chance to apply for the visa and stay to work, we need to do more to help our international graduates make the first steps in their careers.

 That’s why Universities UK International has been working with universities, and with the government to try to ensure that the Graduate Route translates into genuine opportunities for international graduates.